ajmachado42/Prediciting-Cycling-Performance/README.md

 ---
 [Back to ToC](#Table-of-Contents)

-A variety of models were tested for both average and high training sets.
+A variety of regressor models were tested for both average and high training sets.
 - Linear Regression
 - Regressor Boosting
     - AdaBoost with Linear Regression Base Estimator